zhengchang907/arm-oraclelinux-wls/subtemplate-src/admin-customDNSTemplate.md

 To configure a DNS alias on a new Azure DNS Zone, you must specify the required parameters.

-This is an example of creating an Azure DNS Zone, then creating a DNS alias `admin.contoso.com` for the admin console and `applications.contoso.com` for application gateway.
+This is an example of creating an Azure DNS Zone, then creating a DNS alias `admin.contoso.com` for the admin console.

 ```bash
 $ curl -fsSL {{ site.data.var.artifactsLocationBase }}{{ pageDir }}/{{ site.data.var.artifactsLocationTag }}/cli-scripts/custom-dns-alias-cli.sh \